-Author Archives: Alisa Apreleva, MT-BC, NMT
+Author Archives: Alisa Apreleva, PhD, MT-BC, NMT

 Have I mentioned my deep appreciation for speech language specialists and physical therapists?
 Their findings, experience and advice have been indispensable for developing music therapy protocol to support independent breathing, speech, cough and swallowing for persons living with ALS.
 Yet more – for measuring the effect of the music therapy treatment during this research.